German colonial empire: Bismarck's rejection of colonization (1862–1871)

+Otto von Bismarck, foreign minister and minister president of the Kingdom of Prussia and later chancellor of Germany, was opposed to any state-sponsored efforts to establish overseas colonies, a sentiment summarized in the influential biography Bismarck: The Man and the Statesman as "he said repeatedly: 'I am no man for colonies'".

+While notably not rooted in humanitarian, legal or moral concerns like later anti-colonialism, Bismarck's scepticism was based on the perceived non-profitability, infeasibility, lack of strategic relevance and incompatibility with his balance-of-power-based foreign policy approach (see Kissingen Dictation).

 Woermann-Linie factory in Cameroon.
 From the 1830s, German shipping participated in trade with Africa and established factories there.
 From the 1850s, trade and plantation agriculture were undertaken by German companies in the South Seas.
 Some of these economic enterprises eventually formed the basis for the regions' conversion into German colonies.

 After the Second Schleswig War in 1864, colonialist societies in Prussia aspired to take possession of the Nicobar Islands which had previously been in Danish possession.
 For its part, Denmark unsuccessfully proposed to exchange the Danish West Indies for some of the lost territory in Schleswig in 1865.
 In 1866 and then again in 1876, Jamal ul-Azam, Sultan of the Sulu Islands, located between Borneo and the Philippines, offered to place his islands under Prussian and then Imperial German control, but both times he was rebuffed.
 Ahmad ibn Fumo Bakari, the Sultan of Wituland asked the Prussian traveler Richard Brenner to establish a Prussian protectorate over his lands, but this request was never considered in Berlin.